 - Moving left to right.

-- Essentially, you're painting in a zig zag manner and with each row complete, you life up the door so you're not having to bend down to paint.
+- Essentially, you're painting in a zig zag manner and with each row complete, you lift up the door so you're not having to bend down to paint.

 Inspect Your Work